mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 But anyway, how sublime life is is reality, real reality.
 Completely beyond human speculation, this is reality.
 This is your life.
 This is a tree's life.
 This is the Sun's life.
 This is the Moon's life.
 This is the Universe's life.

 So, if it is true, even though you don't understand, why don't you express the deepest appreciation to your existence?
 How?
 With a [bow](glossary#bowing).
 Just bow, to the Buddha.
 Touching your whole body to the floor, anyway: bow.
-That is the way to express appreciation to your existence.
+That is a way to express appreciation to your existence.

 ##### 10:30